pageon/pageon-fork-config/README.md

-# Sumo specific Fork stuff
+# Pageon specific Fork stuff

 Fork CMS is great, we use it all the time for client-projects.
 But we also like our internal tools.